decretist/Dissertation/Chapter4/corpus.md

 resurrexit uera carnis*."[^d3]

-Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) each provided me with copies of the MGH e-text.
-The copies differed, and I went through an exercise not unlike preparing a critical edition to restore the e-text to the state that Reuter and Silagi intended.
+Anders Winroth and Lou Burnard of the Oxford Text Archive (OTA) provided copies of the MGH e-text separately.
+The copies differed significantly, and the e-text had to be reconstructed through an editorial process quite similar to preparing a critical edition to restore it to a state as close as possible to what Reuter and Silagi presumably intended.

+---

+Notwithstanding the highly specialized and outdated requirements it was originally created to meet, the MGH e-text has had a healthy afterlife.[@winroth_uncovering_1997]

+The OCP format is very difficult to parse because it is not tree-structured---it has start tags for elements such as canons and *dicta*, cases and distinctions, but not end tags.[@hockey_history_2004]

 I generated the sample text for the first-recension *dicta* by extracting from the MGH e-text of the Friedberg edition all of the